shirat74/dvipdfm-x/README.md

 This project started as a combined work of the dvipdfm-jpn project by Shunsaku Hirata and its modified one, dvipdfm-kor, by Jin-Hwan Cho.

-Extension to dvipdfm includes,
+Extensions to dvipdfm includes,

-* Support for OpenType and TrueType font including partial support for OpenType Layout GSUB Feature for finding glyphs and vertical writing support.
+* Support for OpenType and TrueType font including partial support for OpenType Layout GSUB Feature for finding glyphs and vertical writing.
 * Advanced support for CJK-LaTeX and Subfont Definition Files.
 * Support for various legacy multi-byte encodings via PostScript CMap Resources.